MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ml-deployment-inference.md

 The following considerations and best practices are available if real-time inference is right for your model:

-- **Challenges of real-time inference:** Latency and performance requirements make real-time inference architecture more complex for your model.
+- **The challenges of real-time inference:** Latency and performance requirements make real-time inference architecture more complex for your model.
 A system might need to respond in 100 milliseconds or less, during which it needs to retrieve the data, perform inference, validate and store the model results, run any required business logic, and return the results to the system or application.

 - **Compute options for real-time inference:** The best way to implement real-time inference is to deploy the model in a container form to Docker or AKS cluster and expose it as a web-service with REST API.
 This way, the model executes in its own isolated environment and can be managed like any other web service there.
 Docker/AKS capabilities can then be used for management, monitoring, scaling, and more.
 The model can be deployed on-premises, in the cloud, or on the edge.
 The following compute decision tree provides an overview of real-time inference.